PranavRao25/OS/OS.md

 SystemCall Interrupt Handler:
 1. Save Area Updation -
-	i.
-We will first acquire the memory chunk from the stack for the new save area (We are substracting the size of Savearea + 4 because it is a stack, so bottoms up) If the process is entering into kernel mode for the first time, it will allocate the last (empty) slot in the linked list (stack) ii.
-We store the registers, timeLeft and the pointer to the last save area in this space (as this save area forms the new top) iii.
-We then push the new save area into the System stack (making it as the top) iv.
-We shall link this new save area to the last save area
+	1. We will first acquire the memory chunk from the stack for the new save area (We are substracting the size of Savearea + 4 because it is a stack, so bottoms up) If the process is entering into kernel mode for the first time, it will allocate the last (empty) slot in the linked list (stack)
+	2. We store the registers, timeLeft and the pointer to the last save area in this space (as this save area forms the new top)
+	3. We then push the new save area into the System stack (making it as the top)
+	4. We shall link this new save area to the last save area
-	v.
-We increment the inSystem
+	5. We increment the inSystem
 2. Interrupt Running -
-	i.
-Starts by loading 2 into psw register ii.
-Switch based on the system calls
+	1. Starts by loading 2 into psw register
+	2. Switch based on the system calls

 Changes to Send/Receive Message Queues:
+Wait Queues of receiver threads
+Message Queues of message buffers
 1. SendMessageCall(char msg, int q) - No longer has to send the message directly to the receiver.
-	i.
-Get a Message Buffer and copy the user msg into it ii.
-If there is some receiver waiting in the wait queue, then wake it iii.
-Insert the message into the message queue iv.
-Call Dispatcher
+	1. Get a Message Buffer and copy the user msg into it
+	2. If there is some receiver waiting in the wait queue, then wake it
+	3. Insert the message into the message queue
+	4. Call Dispatcher
 2. ReceiveMessageCall(user_msg, q) - Check if the message queue is empty, block itself else take the message
-	i.
-If Message Queue is Empty, state is blocked, insert itself into the wait queue and Switch ii.
-Else, transfer the message from the queue to the user msg buffer
+	1. If Message Queue is Empty, state is blocked, insert itself into the wait queue and Switch
+	2. Else, transfer the message from the queue to the user msg buffer

 Switching Kernel Processes
 SwitchProcess(pid) - called when some Kernel process wants to wait (Switch processes)